-310 The Theory and Practice of Tutoring Writing Fall McDermott 2 credits
+310 The Theory and Practice of Tutoring Writing Fall McDermott

 This course is designed to prepare you to be an effective and confident writing tutor.
 It will introduce you to major theories on peer-tutoring, debates concerning the teaching of writing, and practical techniques for dealing with difficult situations in the process of tutoring.
 You will leave the course having conducted genre-specific research, having developed your own tutoring philosophy, and with a portfolio of strategies for tutoring from yourself and your peers.
 One of our goals is to create a community of knowledgeable and supportive writing center tutors who can then work as a team within the writing center.
 Not open to first semester students.
+Prerequisite: General Studies 175 or consent of instructor.

-320 Advanced Writing Studies Not offered 2021-22
+320 Advanced Writing Studies Not offered 2023-24